yeysus/14a/README.md

 ### Usage (Jython)

-1. Modify the first lines of the file jython_oraclenosql.py to reflect the location of Oracle's jar files, kvstore-xxx.jar and je.jar.
-2. On a command prompt, type
+1. On a command prompt, type

+    /absolute/path/jython /absolute/path/Jython_oraclenosql.py -kvclientpath=/opt/kv-1.2.123/lib/kvclient-1.2.123.jar -test -storename=store_name -connectionstring=host:port

+    For interactive mode: add -i to jython's arguments:

-    /absolute/path/jython -i /absolute/path/Jython_oraclenosql.py
+    /absolute/path/jython -i ...

-    Or, to properly display non-ascii characters on the console:
+    In some cases, it may be convenient to add the switch -C iso-8859-1 to properly display Western European non-ascii characters on the console:

-    /absolute/path/jython -C iso-8859-1 -i /absolute/path/Jython_oraclenosql.py
+    /absolute/path/jython -C iso-8859-1 ...

+    To run automatic tests, add -test to the script arguments:

+    /absolute/path/jython /absolute/path/Jython_oraclenosql.py -test ...

+2. Optional: Modify the last lines of the file Jython_oraclenosql.py to reflect the defaults so no command line arguments must be passed.

-3. Assuming above created Jython's console and preloaded jython_oraclenosql.py, the functions that can be called are:
+    Assuming above created Jython's console and preloaded Jython_oraclenosql.py, the functions that can be called are:

     * connect("oracle_store_name", "host:port")
     * countAll()